 Nashville's real estate market has transformed dramatically over the past decade.
 Home values have surged, new construction is everywhere, and neighborhoods from Bellevue to East Nashville have seen significant appreciation.
-With more at stake than ever, having the right homeowners insurance in Nashville, TN isn't just a smart decision — it's essential protection for your largest asset.
+With more at stake than ever, having the right homeowners insurance Nashville TN policy isn't just a smart decision — it's essential protection for your largest asset.

-This guide breaks down what homeowners insurance covers, what it doesn't, how much it costs in Nashville, and what Middle Tennessee homeowners often overlook when buying or reviewing a policy.
+This guide breaks down what homeowners insurance Nashville TN covers, what it doesn't, how much it costs, and what Middle Tennessee homeowners often overlook when buying or reviewing their policy.

 What Does Homeowners Insurance Cover?